GabrielaVidales/SmilX/README.md

 ---

-## What is SMILX?
+## What is SmilX?

-**SMILX is a software designed to explore the chemical space of isomers using the SMILES language under grammar constraints.**
+**SmilX is a software designed to explore the chemical space of isomers using the SMILES language under grammar constraints.**

-Given a **molecular formula**, SMILX systematically constructs chemically valid molecular graphs by applying a **grammar-driven generation process**, ensuring consistency with chemical rules such as:
+Given a **molecular formula**, SmilX systematically constructs chemically valid molecular graphs by applying a **grammar-driven generation process**, ensuring consistency with chemical rules such as:

 - valence constraints
 - connectivity